Phelan Dental Seminars

 I have a question about the video.
 So, practically, you changed a long centric into a point centric?
 Or just reduced the slide to something less significant?

-• Joshua Day DDS says
+• Joshua Day DDS on October 17, 2016

 Sorry to interject but I saw this and wanted to comment on this.
 With equilibration you’re eliminating the slide from CR-MI so the teeth ultimately contact harmoniously in a hinge position where the condyles are fully seated superiorly against the articular eminence.
 With planning restorations you should always check for long centric and accommodate for it.
 Long centric is a change in occlusion that occurs from moving from a supine position to an upright position.
 Equilibration doesn’t eliminate long centric.

-16. Dr. Abdallah Abdalgawad Ali Mohamed says
+14. Dr. Abdallah Abdalgawad Ali Mohamed on October 31, 2015

 Thank you very much for helping & teaching excellent dentsits for excellent practice.